tidyverse/dplyr/README.md

 ## Overview

-dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges:
+ddplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges:

   - `mutate()` adds new variables that are functions of existing